2020 Electoral Map Ratings: Biden Has An Edge Over Trump, With 5 Months To Go

 It's notable that Biden is in the lead in all of these places, by less than 5 points in recent polls, except North Carolina, where Trump has a slight polling advantage.
 (There's no recent data for Maine.)

-Put another way: Trump needs to win 73% of the toss ups to win reelection.
+Put another way, Trump needs to win 73% of the toss-ups to win reelection.
 That's not impossible.
 Trump ran the board in these states in 2016, winning 91% of their electoral votes and losing two of these states, Nevada and New Hampshire.

-Why are these states toss ups?
+Why are these states toss-ups?

 Florida: This has been perennially one of the closest states in presidential elections.
-Trump won it by just 1.2 percentage points.
+Trump won it by just 1.2 percentage points in 2016.
 In the 2018 Democratic wave year, Republicans won the governorship and the U.S. Senate race.
 In 11 polls in Florida since the beginning of the year, Biden led in eight, and Biden and Trump tied in two.
 The president hasn't led in one since March.
 Plus, he has seen a softening with support from older voters in national polls.

 Pennsylvania: Trump won it by 0.7 percentage points, or about 44,000 votes.
 Registered Democratic voters outnumber Republicans in the state by about 814,000, but that advantage is down from November of 2016 when it was 916,000.
-Biden has had a narrow polling advantage in the state: Out of eight polls this year, he's led in six and was tied in one.
+Biden has had a narrow polling advantage in the state: Out of eight polls this year, he has led in six and was tied in one.

 Ohio: An oldie but a goody back on the battleground map.
-This very well may move into the Lean Trump category before all is said and done, given its demographic shift to be older and whiter over the years.
-Trump won Ohio by 8 points in 2016, but in the past year, Biden has led in four of five polls, including a two point lead in a Fox News poll released earlier this month.
+This very well may move into the "lean Trump" category before all is said and done, given its demographic shift to be older and whiter over the years.
+Trump won Ohio by 8 points in 2016, but in the past year, Biden has led in four of five polls, including a 2-point lead in a Fox News poll released earlier this month.
 The bottom line is that this is a state Trump should win, so if this trend continues, frankly, it's bad news for the president elsewhere.

 North Carolina: This is another state where the scales should at least tip toward Trump given its history of voting Republican in every presidential election since 1980, except 2008.
 But the demographic shift in the highly educated Research Triangle, in particular, has brought in a diverse group of new voters, shifting the electorate to the left.
 Trump, though, won the state by almost 4 points, and about 120,000 more voters supported Democrat Roy Cooper for governor in 2016 than voted for Democratic presidential nominee Hillary Clinton, who lost by about 170,000 votes to Trump.
 Biden may need to win over the voters who went for Cooper and more to have a chance against Trump in North Carolina.

-Arizona: Arizona might be the most fascinating toss up.
+Arizona: Arizona might be the most fascinating toss-up.
 Trump won it by about 3.5 percentage points in 2016, closer than many thought it would be, since the state had not voted for a Democratic presidential candidate since 1996.
 Ever since 2016, Democrats have done well here.
 Kyrsten Sinema became Arizona's first woman elected to the Senate — and first Democrat in 30 years — with her 2018 victory.
 Democrats could see an up-ballot effect in 2020 with a strong candidate in astronaut Mark Kelly on the ballot for the Senate, holding significant leads in polls far beyond Biden's showing.
 Getting out the Latino vote is key here — a demographic group that makes up 32% of the state, but were only 15% of voters in 2016.
 Organizing in Arizona isn't as hard as other states, because three-quarters of the vote comes from two counties — Maricopa (including Phoenix) and Pima (including Tucson).

 Wisconsin: Part of the old "Blue Wall" that came crumbling down on Democrats in 2016, Wisconsin is a state that Trump won by fewer than 23,000 votes after Barack Obama won it twice.
-But Trump's approval rating is 11 points under water in the state now and hasn't risen above 44% in more than three years.
+But Trump's approval rating is 11 points underwater in the state now and hasn't risen above 44% in more than three years.
 Biden has led in nine of 11 polls in Wisconsin since the beginning of the year, trailed in just one and was tied once.
 But Wisconsin polling was notoriously wrong in 2016.
 Trump didn't lead in a single poll there in 2016 and Clinton was up an average of 6 points before losing.

 Nevada: Clinton won Nevada by just 2 points, which starts it in the toss-up category.
 But it may slightly lean toward Biden, because Democrats have proved they can organize well in the state, and Nevadans are used to voting for Democrats up and down the ballot.
 Every statewide elected official, except the secretary of state, is a Democrat; both U.S. senators are, as are three of the state's four members of Congress; and Democrats control the state legislature.
 Biden maintains a poll lead larger than Clinton held, and active Democratic voters outnumber Republicans in the state by more than 83,000.
 That is slightly narrower than January 2017, however, and Republicans hope that's a positive trend in their direction.